googlefonts/how-to-hint-complex-script-variable-fonts/README.md

 **Editing Autohinter code**

-The VTT Authinter is designed to speed up the workflow for hinting.
+The VTT Autohinter is designed to speed up the workflow for hinting.
 While for Latin fonts, the Autohinter generates hinting code as well as cvt’s, the output is often still a very useful starting point when hinting complex script fonts.
 Lets take a look at the following example.
 The code structure overall that has been generated by the Autohinter for this glyph, is sound.
-We just need to add the appropriate Devanagari cvt’s, to the YAnchor commands, via the Graphical User hinting tools, control the overlap, and add the ‘Res’ commmand, to the YAnchor’s in the VTT Talk.
+We just need to add the appropriate Devanagari height cvt’s, to the YAnchor commands, via the Graphical User hinting tools, control the overlap, and add the ‘Res’ commmand, to the YAnchor’s in the VTT Talk.

 From the edit menu, choose ‘Change Char group’.
 A shortcut for this is to press Ctrl+U. Repeat `ctrl + u`, until ‘INDIC’ is listed as the ‘character group’ information in the text string at the top of the main Window.